rmarji/AI-Principles-Book/content/chapters/chapter-7.md

 **The Difference Between Delegation and Multiplication**

 Delegation transfers a task from you to someone else.
-When you delegate, you are no longer doing that work—someone else is.
+When you delegate, you are no longer doing that work-someone else is.
 Multiplication is different: you remain present in the work through the agent that carries your intentions.

 Consider the difference in email management.
 If you delegate email to a human assistant, they read your messages, respond based on their judgment, and you are removed from the communication.
-If you multiply through an email agent configured with your priorities, voice, and judgment criteria, you remain present in every communication—the agent extends your capacity rather than replacing your involvement.
+If you multiply through an email agent configured with your priorities, voice, and judgment criteria, you remain present in every communication-the agent extends your capacity rather than replacing your involvement.

 This distinction matters for authenticity.
 Stakeholders who believe they are interacting with you expect your judgment and voice.
 Delegation creates a substitution that may not deliver what stakeholders expect.
 Multiplication creates an extension that preserves the essential qualities stakeholders value.